valory-xyz/open-autonomy/CONTRIBUTING.md

 For a clean workflow run checks in following order before making a PR or pushing the code

-1. make clean
+- make clean
-2. make formatters
+- make formatters
-3. make code-checks
+- make code-checks
-4. make security
+- make security

+> Run only if you've modified an AbciApp definition
+- make abci-docstrings

 > Only run following if you have modified a file in `packages/`
-5. make generators
+- make generators
-6. make common-checks
+- make common-checks-1

 > else run
-5. make copyright
+- make copyright

+> run this after making a commit
+- make common-checks-2

 ### Documentation (Docstrings and inline comments)